 Board of trustees about ways to improve the practices and culture of your school in the way it supports students with disabilities.
-25. Teen pare ent units Outcome area: Children and young people are happy and healthy (For schools with teen parent units) The wellbeing strategy notes a number of action areas related to maternity services, but what about support for students who are mums (and dads)?
+25. Teen parent units Outcome area: Children and young people are happy and healthy (For schools with teen parent units) The wellbeing strategy notes a number of action areas related to maternity services, but what about support for students who are mums (and dads)?
 When schools have teen parent units, how do these support the wellbeing of parents and their children in the short term and therefore the longer term?
 How included are teen parents at school?
 What can students who are not parents learn from teen parents?
-26. Creatives schools in Outcome area: Children and young people are happy and healthy How is engagement in creative activities (art, craft, drama, music etc) connected with wellbeing?
+26. Creatives in schools Outcome area: Children and young people are happy and healthy How is engagement in creative activities (art, craft, drama, music etc) connected with wellbeing?
 What's the evidence?
 Consider planning and developing a health promotion process to engage students (secondary or primary) in a creative activity that aims to promote wellbeing.
 Make recommendations for inexpensive (or free) school-based creative activities that could be sustained over time (and not just one-off events).
-27. Nurses ar health an wellbeing in school mental he services f people d support OR ealth Outcome area: Children and young people are happy and healthy How do schools respond to students with particular health and wellbeing needs?
+27. Nurses and other health and wellbeing support in school OR mental health services for young people Outcome area: Children and young people are happy and healthy How do schools respond to students with particular health and wellbeing needs?
 What's the role of the school nurse, the counsellor and anyone else at your school who supports student health and wellbeing (and what they can and cannot do as part of their role)?
 How successful are school based health clinics?
 If you have one at your school consider evaluating what students think about the services offered (within what is ethical to ask and maintaining confidentiality).
 What other services and support (or knowledge of these) would students find useful at school or in their community?
 When accessing health services out of school, what issues are faced by students seeking this support and what could be done to help overcome these barriers?
-28. Models fo wellbeing promotio wellbeing , health n and the Outcome area: All (or selection of) P22 of the complete strategy document lists several wellbeing models and frameworks adopted for use with the strategy.
+28. Models for wellbeing, health promotion and the wellbeing strategy Outcome area: All (or selection of) P22 of the complete strategy document lists several wellbeing models and frameworks adopted for use with the strategy.
 Make connections between these and other models for health promotion and/or other indigenous and cultural models of health and wellbeing.
 Critique the suitability some of these for use with this strategy.